 4. Representation is Recommended

-You can file for a divorce without legal representation.
+You can file for a divorce in New Jersey without legal representation.
 As a New Jersey divorce lawyer, I may be a bit biased, but no one recommends getting a divorce without first getting legal representation.

 Lawyers can see issues from a completely different viewpoint, as they’re not emotionally tied to the divorce.

 And issues that can and do arise can often be worked through quickly with a lawyer.
 If you’re married to a narcissist or a partner that has a controlling nature, you may be coerced to give up your fair share of the assets.

 A lawyer will notice these issues and negotiate a fair divorce.

 If two spouses can agree on the division of assets in an amicable manner, you can avoid traditional divorce through mediation or binding arbitration.
 This is ideal for couples that have agreed on the division of assets already and want to proceed through the divorce quickly.